SystemsGenetics/GSForge/docs/source/user_guide/Interface_Guide.md

 ### Masking or Dropping Samples or Genes

-It is often desired that the returned count values be returned in one of three 'forms' with respect to NaN or zero values:
+Count values can be returned in one of three 'forms' with respect to NaN or zero values:
 + zero counts 'masked' as `NaN`.
 + zero counts 'dropped' gene-wise.
 + zero counts 'complete', or included within the matrix, this is the default selection.